irmen/prog8/docs/source/programming.rst

 There are many routines available in the compiler libraries.
 Some are used internally by the compiler as well.

+The most important ones can be found in the :doc:`libraries` chapter.

 There's too many to list here, just have a look through the source code of the library modules to see what's there.
 (They can be found in the compiler/res directory)